cuernodegazpacho/legotrain/README.md

 This picture shows one among many possible physical realizations of the current track layout.
 Note the blue tiles marking a structured sector.
 The actual positioning of the color tiles must account at least in part for train inertia when stopping or changing speed.
-This kind of effect is already handled by the control software, but needs improvement.
-Since train inertia depends on the number of cars, a future version will let the train instances be initialized with the number of cars in the train, and then the software may take that into account when computing the acceleration and braking voltage ramps.
+This kind of effect is already partially handled by the control software.
+Since train inertia depends on the number of cars, the train instances are initialized with the number of cars in the train, enabling the software to approximately account for train mass when computing the acceleration and braking voltage ramps.
 This is all a consequence of the train motors being DC motors and not step motors as in other Lego robotic components.

 <img src="docs/pics/image0.jpeg" width="600"></img>

 ### Controller

-The _Controller_ class is responsible for establishing the connections in between the class instances that are passed to it by the _main.py_ module.
+The _Controller_ class is responsible for establishing the connections in between the train class instances that are passed to it by the _main.py_ module.
 It also creates an instance of class _RemoteHandset_ that handles user input from the handset, and connects handset gestures to functions in the code.